- Center for Gifted Education

 Building Location: 2nd Floor in the Cecil J Picard Center

 Physical Address: 200 East Devalcourt Street, Lafayette, LA 70506

-The Reading Center in the College of Education offers the two programs.
+The Reading Center in the College of Education and Human Development offers the two programs.

 - Assessment and Prescriptive Program- offered in reading every semester.
 Evaluators/tutors are undergraduate senior-level teacher candidates with a background in reading.